 The logo is inspired after the epidemiological concept of R-nought (reproductive number).
 R-nought is useful in the study of infectious disease to represent the number of new cases an infectious case generates over a period of time in a susceptible population.
 In other words, how many other people does one person infect?
 My goal is that this podcast spreads like a benign but contagious infectious disease.

 About the Author

-Juan Valle Rivera is currently a medical student at the University of British Columbia.
+Juan Valle Rivera is a senior medical student at the University of British Columbia.
 He is an MD candidate for the Class of 2019.
 Prior to medical school Juan studied Microbiology and Immunology at the University of British Columbia followed by Nursing at the British Columbia Institute of Technology.
 His spare time is spent with his wife and daughter.